-The listing of Notes on the Official List will be expressed as a percentage of their nominal amount (excluding accrued interest).
-It is expected that each Tranche of Notes which is to be admitted to listing on the Official List of the FCA and to trading on the London Stock Exchange main market will be admitted separately as and when issued, subject only to the issue of a global Note initially representing the Notes of such Tranche.
+The listing of Notes (other than Exempt Notes) on the Official List will be expressed as a percentage of their nominal amount (excluding accrued interest).
+It is expected that each Tranche of Notes (other than Exempt Notes) which is to be admitted to listing on the Official List of the FCA and to trading on the London Stock Exchange main market will be admitted separately as and when issued, subject only to the issue of a global Note initially representing the Notes of such Tranche.

-Application has been made to the FCA for Notes issued under the Programme to be admitted to the Official List and to the London Stock Exchange for such Notes to be admitted to trading on the London Stock Exchange's main market.
-The admission to listing of the Programme in respect of Notes is expected to be granted on or about 28 October 2022.
+Application has been made to the FCA for Notes (other than Exempt Notes) issued under the Programme to be admitted to the Official List and to the London Stock Exchange for such Notes to be admitted to trading on the London Stock Exchange's main market.
+The admission to listing of the Programme in respect of Notes (other than Exempt Notes) is expected to be granted on or about 25 October 2023.